swaptify/swaptify-wp/README.txt

 * Intuitive swap builder that works with classic editor, Gutenberg, and any page builder that generates and accepts shortcodes, e.g. Elementor, WP Bakery, Divi, and more.
 * Hosted infrastructure allows your configurations and data to survive major website changes.
 * Flicker-free content display.
-This might seem like a small thing, but when you play with other content personalization tools, you'll quickly understand why this is a big deal.
+This might seem like a small thing, but when you play with other personalization tools, you'll quickly understand why this is a big deal.
 * Easy visitor type triggers on page load, element-click, or custom JavaScript.
 * Easy conversion tracking that can hook into existing Google Tag Manager setup or run independently.
 * Best-in-class Analytics system and Reports to analyze the influence of every swap that leads to a conversion.